 Poupyrev, Google

 Everything around us is rapidly becoming connected and "smart": we have connected cars and connected homes, smart speakers and smart watches.
-This ubiquitous connectivity and computing w envisioned by scientists and science fiction writers for decades but it's here now and its adption is accelerating.
-This brave new world where information and digital services are delivered to customers not just through familiar devices, such as laptops and mobile phones, but through everyday things that surround us objects that we love, use and wear every day has been referred to as "ambient computing".
-As the acceptance of ambient computing grows, fashion items, e.g. apparel, footwear and accessories will also become connected and provide consumers with new functionality.
+This ubiquitous connectivity and computing was envisioned by scientists and science fiction writers for decades but it's here now and its adoption is accelerating.
+This brave new world, where information and digital services are delivered to customers not just through familiar devices, such as laptops and mobile phones, but through everyday things that surround us – objects that we love, use and wear every day – has often been referred to as "ambient computing".
+As the acceptance of ambient computing grows, fashion items, e.g., apparel, footwear and accessories, will also become connected and provide consumers with exciting new functionality.

 Papachristou, International Hellenic University

-The digital transformation of the fashion industry may be aided by technology but it is only possible if people are involved in critical reflection processes.
+The digital transformation of the fashion industry may be aided by technology, but it is only possible if people are involved in critical reflection processes.

 Lebsak-Kleimans, Fashion Consulting Group